Iturup Airport

-Iturup Airport (Аэропорт Итуруп)(ヤースヌイ空港), is a public airport on Iturup Island, in the Kuril Archipelago, Russia.
+Iturup Airport (Аэропорт Итуруп; ヤースヌイ空港) is an airport on Iturup Island in the Kuril Islands, which is under Russian administration but claimed by Japan.
 It is located 7 km northeast of the town of Kurilsk.

 History

 The airport has been in commercial operation since 22 September 2014.
 It has been built in a swampy taiga and is the first airport built from scratch in Russia's post-Soviet history.
 In 2018, Iturup became a joint civil-military airport with the stationing there of a flight of Su-35S fighters from the 23rd Fighter Aviation Regiment, designated Yasny air base.

 Before Iturup Airport was built, Burevestnik Military Air Base, located 40 km southwest from the town center (or 60 km by road), had been the only airport serving Kurilsk.
 Now, it becomes a reserve airfield for Iturup.
 Because it is often closed due to fog, the new Iturup Airport improves air traffic punctuality.

 Facilities

 The airport's only runway (marked 13/31) is 2300 × 42 m and has a concrete surface, equipped with an Instrument Landing System and glideslope which facilitate Instrument Flight Rules landings.